Home » Blog » My Spouse Wants a Divorce, But I Don’t. What Can I Do?

 There are other reasons why you should answer the divorce complaint.
 Other important issues can be addressed in the divorce process.
 You can file an answer requesting to be heard on the division of property, child custody, spousal support and child support.
 Once you have been served with a divorce complaint you have 20 days to respond.
 If you don’t respond within 20 days, the divorce will move forward without you.

-Contact an experienced divorce attorney from McMichen, Cinami & Demps.
+Contact an experienced Orlando divorce lawyer from McMichen, Cinami & Demps.
 We offer a free, no-obligations consultation and will listen to understand your situation.
 Call today at (407) 588-0170,